IN THIS EDITION - May 2019

 A word from Cath

 This year IFS celebrates 25 years since its inception.
-IFS’ success has been based on the simple premise that aggregating the skill, scale and resources of the industry funds could be harnessed for the advantage of fund members.
+IFS’s success has been based on the simple premise that the aggregated skill, scale and resources of the industry funds can be harnessed for the advantage of fund members.

 During the past 25 years we have developed deep expertise in delivering a wide range of services for our clients and shareholders.

 - IFS gave birth to IFM Investors, Frontier and Industry Super Australia.
 We established the first collectively owned pension – IRIS, and established products for fund members to invest outside super.

 - We pioneered commission free financial advice – a model that was vindicated in the recent Royal Commission.

 - We developed bespoke insurance products for super fund trustees and their members.

 - We have re-united hundreds of thousands of members with their lost super and continue to offer the only cross fund matching programme for smaller inactive accounts.

 - We have collected unpaid super on behalf of millions of ordinary Australians.

 On any measure, IFS stands proud as part of the growth and success of the industry super fund sector.
 Of course, not all strategic alliances succeed.
 International research suggests that the drivers of success are clarity of purpose and roles amongst the alliance partners, and trust between the participants.
 That’s why IFS works every day to ensure that we are known for our integrity, and our ability to partner with our funds as they grow and change.